angx-system/angeliax/WALKTHROUGH.md

 The network grew by exactly one mechanism, over and over: someone who was there long enough to know put their name behind what they saw, and left it where the next person could find it.
+Sometimes that person built what they saw themselves, from nothing.
+Sometimes they picked up a design that had no steward at all, and became its first real witness — building only for those who came after, one honest hop back.

 ---